 Liechtenstein is a very small country and strongly linked with Switzerland on several aspects.
 Therefore, the technology providers are mostly the same for both countries and it can be assumed, that the technologies used as well as the consumption properties are the same.

-Therefore, the coal emission factor for CO2 refers to the emission factor of hard coal in Switzerland (SFOE 2001).
+The coal emission factor for $CO_2$ refers to the emission factor of hard coal in Switzerland (Cemsuisse 2010).
 As Liechtenstein is a small neighbouring country of Switzerland, it is assumed that similar coal is used as in Switzerland.
+The N2O emission factor is taken from the IPCC 2006 Guidelines and the CH4 emission factor is taken from Switzerland's National Inventory Report 2018 (FOEN 2018).